HarzelSlake/World-Layoffs-Exploratory-Data-Analysis-with-Cleaning/README.md

-# World Layoffs Exploratory Data Analysis
+# 🌍 World Layoffs Exploratory Data Analysis Project
 This project takes a closer look at global layoff trends using real-world data.
 The dataset covers companies across different industries, countries, and funding stages, giving us a chance to dig into how layoffs have impacted the workforce over time.
-The dataset used in this project was imported from Kaggle: https://www.kaggle.com/datasets/happyude/world-layoffs
+The dataset used in this project was imported from Kaggle: https://www.kaggle.com/datasets/happyude/world-layoffs.

 As part of this analysis, I cleaned and prepared the data (handling duplicates, standardizing the data, and handling missing values) and then explored it with SQL to answer questions like: Which industries were hit the hardest?
 Which companies laid off the most employees?
 How do layoffs vary by country and over time?